Chicago Closing Cost Calculator: Estimate What You May Net

 Why Net Proceeds Matter More Than Sale Price

-Many sellers focus on sale price, but net proceeds tell the real story.
-A $520,000 sale with 5% traditional commission ($26,000) plus $8,000 closing costs leaves you $486,000.
-A $500,000 sale with flat-fee listing ($1,995) plus buyer agent ($12,500) plus $8,000 closing costs leaves you $477,505.
-The lower sale price with lower fees often nets more—which is why running a home sale calculator comparison matters.
+Many sellers focus on sale price, but estimated net proceeds tell a more complete story.
+Consider two examples: A $520,000 sale with an example 5-6% commission ($26,000) plus approximately $8,000 in closing costs leaves an estimated $486,000.
+A $500,000 sale with flat-fee listing ($1,995) plus an example 2-2.5% buyer agent fee ($12,500) plus approximately $8,000 in closing costs leaves an estimated $477,505.
+In some cases, a lower sale price with lower fees may net a comparable amount, which is why running different scenarios through a calculator can be helpful.

-Common Calculation Mistakes to Avoid
+Common Estimation Mistakes to Avoid

 When estimating your net proceeds, sellers often make these errors:

-Forgetting transfer taxes: Chicago’s combined transfer tax rate of 0.75% is substantial.
-On a $600,000 sale, that’s $4,500 you might not have budgeted.
+Forgetting transfer taxes: Chicago’s combined transfer tax rate of approximately 0.75% is substantial.
+On a $600,000 sale, that’s roughly $4,500 you might not have budgeted.

 Underestimating closing costs: Beyond transfer taxes, title insurance, attorney fees, and miscellaneous costs add up.
-Budget 1.5-2% of sale price for non-commission closing costs.
+Budget approximately 1.5-2% of sale price for non-commission closing costs.

 Ignoring mortgage payoff details: Your payoff amount includes accrued interest through the closing date.
 Request an updated payoff statement from your lender close to your expected closing date for accuracy.